adopta-agency/public-data-monetization/README.md

-# API Definitions
+# Public Data Monetization
-This is my API definitions research.
+This is my work to stimulate a conversation around generating revenue using public data.
-You can view the site at: http://definitions.apievangelist.com/ You can contribue using Github issues on this project.